 4) Ebb and flow system

 This system regulates the flow of nutrients from the reservoir to the growth tray by using a pump on a timer.
 After the nutrients have completely covered the plant roots, they drain back into the reservoir.
-This method may be tailored to the farmer’s demands, and it efficiently uses water and energy, but it does require a large volume of growing media.
+This method may tailor to the farmer’s demands, and it efficiently uses water and energy.
+However, it does require a large volume of growing media.

 5) Drip system